AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_overview.md

 ###  Create a chat group

 Any chat user can create a chat group, and once you do so, you are the chat group owner.
 The maximum number of chat group numbers and group members supported vary accroding to the pricing plan.
-For details, see [Pricing Plan Details](./agora_chat_plan).
+See [Pricing Plan Details](./agora_chat_plan).

 ### Join a chat group

 Users can join chat groups.
 For public chat groups, you can search them with the group ID and request to join it.
 For private chat groups, you can only join the group if the group owner or admin sends you a group chat invitation.

-### Quit a chat group
+### Leave a chat group

 Chat group members can quit a chat group and once they do, they no longer receive the group messages.
 Group owners cannot quit the chat group; instead, they disband the chat group.
 When a chat group is disbanded, all the chat group members quit the group involuntarily.